 Ben: Welcome to SEO predictions month on the Voice of Search podcast.
 I’m your host, Benjamin Shapiro and today we are going to continue our month-long series covering some of the boldest SEO predictions for 2019.

 Ben: Joining us for SEO predictions month is Adam Edwards who is a Senior Vice President and head of SEO at Reprise Digital which is an agency focused on providing consumer brands with audience first and end solutions that creatively unify channel strategies to build on their heritage of performance-based marketing campaigns and today Adam is going to share his SEO predictions for 2019.

-Ben: To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+Ben: To schedule your free consultation, go to searchmetrics.com/request-free-consultation.

 Ben: Okay, here is our interview with Adam Edwards, the Senior Vice President and head of SEO at Reprise Digital.

 Ben: Adam, welcome to the Voices of Search podcast.

 Ben: It’s great to have you here and looking forward to hearing your bold predictions for what SEOs need to know in 2019 but let’s start of, give us a little background.
 Tell us about you and tell us about Reprise Digital.

 Adam: Sure.
 So Reprise has been around since 2003.
 We were one of the earliest search agencies in the field.
 We got acquired by Inter Public Group or IPG in 2007 and we’ve recently rebranded, just last year so now we’ve incorporated social, mobile, development, data, basically a full service digital agency.

 Adam: We have almost 3,000 people around the world working with us and I, myself have been around here for seven years including 20 years in the industry with seven years here at Reprise and leading up the SEO team and we have about 50 people doing SEO just in the US alone, across six cities.